MagiLab/double-pendulum/README.md

 - An appreciation for the complexity of chaotic systems
 - A deeper understanding of Lagrangian mechanics, an interesting contrast to traditional Newtonian mechanics
 - Practical experience with nonlinear ODE integration
-- Familiarity with the necessary infrastructure to render and optimise the results
+- Familiarity with the necessary infrastructure to render and optimise results
 - Debugging strategies when errors resulted in a lack of any energy conservation